The Alarming Push to Change the Definition of Death for Organ Transplants | Dr. Joseph Varon

 We rewarmed her and she survived.

-We actually published a paper with a c with a note that that says that this patient, you know, is is out, we need to get the transplant team to come and see her.
+We actually published a paper with a note that says that this patient is out.

 This woman survived.

-And I have seen that not one, multiple times.
+And I have seen that, not one, multiple times.

 No, of course not.